DevnagriAI/devnagri_docs/guide/Dota_web.md

 Devnagri On the Air is a platform that translates your website on the fly.

 The platform enables your website to go multilingual in minutes, without any hassle.
-You don't need to change anything at the code and infrastructure level.
+You don't need to change anything at the code or infrastructure level.
 Its just a plug and play solution to go multilingual.

 Devnagri On The Air makes your multilingual journey quick and easy.